FOR IMMEDIATE RELEASE

 About the Salinas Valley Basin Groundwater Sustainability Agency

-The SVBGSA was formed to develop comprehensive Groundwater Sustainability Plans and implement the plans to achieve groundwater sustainability by 2042.
+The Salinas Valley Basin Groundwater Sustainability Agency was created in 2017.
+The SVBGSA was formed to develop comprehensive groundwater sustainability plans and implement the plans to achieve groundwater sustainability by 2042.
 The Agency’s 11-member Board is comprised of stakeholders who represent diverse interests from across the Salinas Valley.
 Learn more at www.svbgsa.org and on Facebook and Instagram.